KNOWLEDGE BASE Holidays In Germany - Festivals

 Religion in Germany

-Germany is largely a Christian country, with over 60% identifying themselves as such, though as you’ll learn, identifying as a Christian and being an active Christian can be two different things.
+Germany is largely a Christian country, with around 62% identifying themselves as such, according to a 2021 study by the German Bishops' Conference.
+As you’ll learn, however, identifying as a Christian and being an active Christian can be two different things.

-Christianity in Germany is split roughly 50-50 between Protestantism and Catholicism.
+The two largest Christian denominations in Germany are Protestantism (31.5%) and Catholicism (24.3%).
 Due to the historical development of Christianity in the country, the South and West are more Catholic and the North and East are more Protestant.
 The exception is the former German Democratic Republic (DDR), where there is a higher percentage of people who identify as atheists.
 As a former communist country, religion was frowned upon.

 Half of Germans show a level of trust in people of other religions, but a full third say they do not trust people of another religion very much.
 In response to another question, 61% of Germans disagree or strongly disagree that the only acceptable religion is their religion.